Tinytown/tinytown-react-app/CONTRIBUTING.md

 ## Best Practices

 ### Code Style
+#### Arrow Functions
-* Make explicit side-effects in arrow functions by using braces and to prevent returning of unused values:
+Make explicit side-effects in arrow functions by using braces and to prevent returning of unused values:
 ```
 someFunction()
   .then((result) => {